 MAMBA at Nordregio Forum 2018

-Anna Berlina, researcher at Nordregio, informed about the Interreg BSR MAMBA project and made an introductory presentation about the rural mobility trends in the BSR and lessons learned from the MAMBA study on sociocultural issues influencing the choice and adoption of rural mobility solutions (read more here).
-She concluded that designing mobility solutions that work requires a thorough understanding of the factors that influence transport preferences and travel behaviour.
-It also relies on intimate knowledge of the specific context where the solution is to be applied and the different actors who will play a role in making the idea a reality.
+Anna Berlina, researcher at Nordregio, informed about MAMBA and gave an introductory presentation about rural mobility trends in the Baltic Sea Region and lessons learned from the MAMBA study on socio-cultural factors influencing the choice and adoption of rural mobility solutions (read more here).
+She concluded that designing effective mobility solutions requires a thorough understanding of key drivers of transport preferences and travel behaviour, as well as considering contextualisation and actor involvement.

 Tobias Forngren is CEO of Freelway – a company that offers a combined goods and transport service in rural areas in Sweden.
-Freelway is a relatively new business established in 2014 and has several fields of activity.
-Freelway cooperates with village community, country shop owners, municipality, contracted carriers, taxi, Swedish church etc. by using them as sources of transport in delivery of goods.
-Freelway has also initiated a ride sharing service in Skattungbyn promoting the use of shared taxis and private cars.
-There are also plans to integrate and visualize today hidden transport resources, provided by local public transport provider, within the Freelway service.
-Freelway has recently initiated a collaboration among farmers in co-transportation of goods to the local shops/restaurants and service places.
+Freelway is a relatively new business, established in 2014 and has several fields of activity.
+Freelway cooperates with village communities, country shop owners, municipalities, contracted carriers, taxis, the Swedish church etc. by using them as sources of transport in delivery of goods.
+Freelway has also initiated a ride sharing service in Skattungbyn, promoting the use of shared taxis and private cars.
+There are also plans to integrate and visualise unused transport resources, provided by local public transport providers, within the Freelway service.
+Freelway has recently initiated a collaboration among farmers in co-transportation of goods to local shops/restaurants and service places.
 Tourism will be another field of activity for Freelway from 2019.
-Freelway has established a cluster that brings together hotels and companies working with destination activities with a purpose of sharing the bus and book seats for tourists and visitors to their destinations.
-Private companies are among the key customers of Freelway.
-Freelway provides service to the companies that enables their employees, partners and customers visiting their sites to share free seats in booked taxis, rental cars and car pools, as well as encourages ride sharing among the employees.
-Read more about Freelway at www.freelway.com
+Freelway has established a cluster that brings together hotels and companies working with destination activities in order for them to share transportation modes.
+Private companies are also among the key customers of Freelway.
+The Freelway service allows employees, partners and customers of participating companies to share free seats in booked taxis, rental cars and car pools, as well as encourages ride sharing amongst employees.
+Read more about Freelway at www.freelway.com.

 Søren Sørensen is a smart mobility and MaaS facilitator and a founder of SFMCON.
 His presentation focused on rural mobility in Denmark based on the examples of Nordjyllands Trafikselskab in Northern Jutland (described in one of the MAMBA case studies, read here) and Fynbus on the island of Fyn.
-One of his conclusions was that offering the individual last mile pick up/delivery has proved to be successful and highly important for people living in rural Denmark who do not have access to own means of transport.
+One of his conclusions was that offering the individual last mile pick up/delivery has proven to be successful and highly important for people living in rural Denmark, who do not have access to private means of transport.
 He stressed that the cost of operating empty bus lines may be better used to subsidize a taxi fare when needed by a citizen far away.
 He also sees great potential for shared mobility in rural areas in the future.
-According to Søren, one of the limitations for enabling MaaS in rural settings is that public transport authority wants to have the control of public transport solutions and of MaaS, which should not necessarily be the case.
-A cab fare can be subsidized more or less by the public based on service levels, geo-position and other rules.
+According to Søren, one of the limitations for enabling MaaS in rural settings is that public transport authorities want to have control over public transport solutions and of MaaS, which should not necessarily be the case.
+A cab fare can be subsidised more or less by the public, based on service levels, geo-position and other rules.
 An important question to address, however, is how a MaaS solution can deliver all the options to users starting or ending a journey far away from the public transit network.
-He concluded that customers’ preferences, needs and behavior should be viewed as drivers for future mobility schemes and not the bus schedules (read more at www.sfmcon.com).
+He concluded that customers’ preferences, needs and behaviour should be viewed as drivers for future mobility schemes and not the bus schedules (read more at www.sfmcon.com).